sdvinov/URL-Shortener/README.md

 If you want to contribute to this code, consider using coding styleguide.
 I am using [ESLint](http://eslint.org/) on [Atom](https://atom.io/).
 To get it working, you will need [AtomLinter package](https://github.com/AtomLinter/linter-eslint).
 To install it, run this command:
 `apm install linter-eslint`

 Create `.eslintrc.json` file in the root folder of your project.
 You can use [these rules](https://gist.github.com/reactivepixel/ca827b418bb9068b60f88793b34bd1c0).
+Full list of rules is [here](http://eslint.org/docs/rules/).

 Since ESLint comes to your machine broken because of version conflict in its' dependencies, here is a working list of versions:
 ```